-Petitioner demands that, if the Court vacates the MDO but determines that FDA acted within its statutory authority, "the Court should go one step further" and enjoin FDA from taking adverse action against Petitioner's PMTA while Petitioner conducts the studies necessary to secure approval.
-Petr's Br.
-52-56.
+Petitioner demands that, if the Court vacates the MDO but determines that FDA acted within its statutory authority, "the Court should go one step further" and enjoin FDA from taking adverse action against Petitioner's application for 18 months while Petitioner conducts the studies necessary to secure approval.
+Petr's

+Br.
+59-60.
 The Court should reject this argument because such relief, if granted, would be contrary to the TCA and profoundly harmful to public health.